 The Ever-Evolving Internet

-Just as new IT products and services are continually upgraded and promoted to the general public, so are the tools and technologies that developers use to create the latest websites.
-A mere five years ago, very few people used their smartphones to visit sites.
+As new IT products and services are continually upgraded and promoted to the general public, so are the tools and technologies developers use to create the latest websites.
+There was a time when very few people used their smartphones to visit sites.
 Today, almost half of all website traffic comes from smartphone use.
-Just as the way in which people access sites has evolved, so have web design tools.
-If you want a website that is modern, responsive and easy to use, then it’s essential to take advantage of the new tools that developers can use to make a site look fresh and ready to meet the needs of clients.
+Just as how people access sites have evolved, so have web design tools.
+If you want a modern, responsive, and easy-to-use website, then it’s essential to take advantage of the new tools developers can use to make a site look fresh and ready to meet clients’ needs.

 How to Know

 Listed below are some questions to ask yourself about your web presence.
-If you answer “no” for most of the questions, it’s probably time to modernize.
+If you answer “no” to most of the questions, it’s probably time to modernize.

 - Does your site look as fresh as the sites of your competitors?

 - Do you get more positive than negative comments about your site?